X-ZELL BlogAre we serious about prostate health?

 How can X-ZELL Prostate™ make a difference?

-X-ZELL Prostate™ is a highly sensitive blood test that allows for Circulating Endothelial Cells (CEC), ultra-rare cells shed directly from the tumor’s own blood vessels, to be detected at miniscule quantities in the blood.
+X-ZELL Prostate™ is a highly sensitive blood test that allows for tumour-derived Circulating Endothelial Cells (CEC), ultra-rare cells shed directly from the tumor’s own blood vessels, to be detected at miniscule quantities in the blood.

 Though CEC are shed from tumors less than 1mm in size (they themselves measure 10-100µm in size), they are shed from earliest stage tumors – allowing us to provide early and accurate cancer detection through our patented technology and detection mechanisms.